highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/01.basics/02.pop/docs.md

 If you place this item on sale on the Marketplace, any other users purchasing your item will receive subsequent editions of your item.
 Every time a user purchases your item, it is certified and cryptographically signed by the Marketplace.
 The PoP Certificate proves that you possess an item through legal means.

-Check out our [fee structure](https://highfidelity.com/commerce/fee-structure) to see how you benefit from participating in High Fidelity commerce.